WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 ---
 # 7.2 Layer 2: Judicial Gatekeeping — The Authoritative Filter

 **Purpose.** This layer examines how judges interpret and apply institutional design from Layer 1, revealing a critical gap: judges acknowledge structural problems in individual cases but do not signal these problems to bodies positioned to implement systemic reforms (HMCTS, Ministry of Justice, Family Procedure Rule Committee).
-Where Layer 1 identified design voids (untimed approval stages, fragmented publication pathways, consent asymmetry silences), Layer 2 analyzes how judicial rulings critique dysfunction without triggering institutional review—establishing what this chapter terms the "accommodation dynamic."
-Problems get resolved case-by-case rather than aggregated and escalated, ensuring their persistence regardless of judicial awareness.
+Where Layer 1 identified design voids (untimed approval stages, fragmented publication pathways, consent asymmetry silences), Layer 2 analyzes how judicial rulings critique dysfunction without triggering institutional review—establishing what this chapter terms the "accommodation dynamic." **In some cases, judicial discretion goes further: it inverts the system's stated goals, turning "publish unless harm" into "publish only if you prove it," and efficiency promises into indefinite delay.** Problems get resolved case-by-case rather than aggregated and escalated, ensuring their persistence regardless of judicial awareness.

 **Scope.** Layer 2 examines how judicial interpretation addresses six of fifteen design failures identified in Layer 1.
 Judicial rulings identified through practitioner-curated sources and database searches engage only **DF-6** (untimed approval), **DF-8** (self-anonymization), **DF-9** (unreasoned refusals), **DF-12** (no enforcement), **DF-13** (consent asymmetry), and **DF-15** (no integration).
 This research identified no case law addressing nine design failures—**DF-1, DF-2** (form design flaws), **DF-3, DF-4, DF-5, DF-14** (infrastructure voids), **DF-7, DF-10, DF-11** (resource deficits).
 Whether this absence reflects that such failures fall outside judicial authority, that parties do not frame them as justiciable issues, that courts treat them as administrative matters beyond judicial review, or that relevant rulings exist but remain unpublished cannot be definitively established.
 What can be observed is that these failures persist unchanged while the six failures that have generated case law receive only accommodation (critique without enforcement) rather than resolution.